wantenglim/Cut-the-Weight/README.md

 ![Order summary](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Summary%20of%20Order.PNG)

 7. Cart Summary
-For member to view the amount of money after discount and the points earned.
+For member to view the amount of money after 10 % discount and the points that will be earned.

 ![Cart summary](https://github.com/wantenglim/Cut-the-Weight/blob/main/Images/Cart%20Summary.PNG)